polterguy/phosphorusfive/plugins/p5.strings/README.md

 ## Handling base64 encoded values

 The *[p5.string.decode-base64]* Active Event, allows you to decode a piece of base64 encoded data.
 This can be useful for scenarios where you are somehow given base64 encoded data, and need to retrieve its original value.
-Usage is as simple as this.
+Usage is as simple as the following illustrates.

 ```
 _data:dGhvbWFzIGhhbnNlbiB3YXMgaGVyZQ==